IBM/watson-visual-recognition-ios/README.md

 * [IBM Cloud](https://cloud.ibm.com) account.

 > **Note**: :bulb: You can use the free/lite tier of IBM Cloud to use this code!

+> **(Optional)** If you want to build your own custom classifier, you can follow along [this pattern](https://developer.ibm.com/patterns/deploy-a-core-ml-model-with-watson-visual-recognition/), [this video](https://www.youtube.com/watch?v=zY-2aCV894w), or [this tutorial](https://developer.ibm.com/tutorials/watson-visual-recognition-with-core-ml-single-model/).

 ## Steps